Elevate Your Multifamily CRM With Property Management AI: A Comprehensive Guide

 Sounds simple, right?

 The truth is, just like with most things, if you put bad in you’ll get bad out.
-CRM isn’t designed to be a full funnel solution.
+CRM software wasn’t designed to be a comprehensive funnel solution.
 It can’t sort through leads that come in and only hang on to the quality leads or ones that PERQ calls “high-intent”.
 With only a CRM, leasing specialists are forced to sift through all the leads in there and figure out which ones are the ones worth talking to and which ones need more time or are just not good enough.

 This isn’t the first time in marketing the need for automation came about.
 In the late 1990s, an investment banking researcher at Bain Capital named Mark Organ conducted a study to find out what made salespeople more successful.
 He found that companies that had figured out how to give them only the good leads were the ones with the most successful salespeople.

 This revelation laid the groundwork for the inception of a startup named Eloqua.
 Originally conceived as a platform for sellers to engage with prospects on a company’s website and for marketers to send bulk emails, Eloqua marked the commencement of contemporary marketing automation.
 Interestingly, Eloqua’s team discovered that the chat product designed for sellers was underutilized by them.

 Instead, sales teams opted to selectively engage with leads that had interacted with marketing emails through Eloqua — a scenario remarkably reminiscent of the challenges currently faced by the multifamily industry.
 These challenges include the failure to follow up on leads, time constraints hindering engagement with low-intent leads, and the inefficient allocation of marketing budget.
 Multifamily doesn’t need more leads in the CRM, but better quality leads in their database.